engineervix/docker-pyinstaller/README.md

 [**engineervix/pyinstaller-windows**](https://hub.docker.com/r/engineervix/pyinstaller-windows) is a Docker container to ease compiling Python applications to Windows `.exe` files.

-Current PyInstaller version used: 4.0.
+Current PyInstaller version used: 3.6 (this is the last PyInstaller version to support Python 2.7).

 ## Tags